 Even if you can get past the stuff above, one of the biggest disadvantages to Facebook Groups, that’s becoming more of an issue with each passing year, is the privacy issue.
 After it was discovered that Facebook was being used for disinformation in an attempt to sway election campaigns, people were understandably upset.

-And in 2022, after everything from widespread pandemic disinformation to whistleblowers talking about the negative effects of the platform, more and more people are boycotting Facebook.
+After everything from disinformation to whistleblowers talking about the negative effects of the platform, more and more people are boycotting Facebook.

 If you’re trying to bring members together, and you’ve got a platform that people refuse to use, that’s a huge disadvantage.
 Even if 5% of your members refused to join because a community was on Facebook, would it be worth it to lose those people–especially when there are much better alternatives?

 So you launched your Facebook group, and you’ve added your image or logo to the profile pic and an image at the top.